aschauera/agent-academy/docs/operative/02-multi-agent/index.md

 - A separate technical support agent maintained by the product team
 - A separate returns agent maintained by the operations team

-!!! tip "Tip"
+> [!TIP]
-    You can mix both approaches!
+> You can mix both approaches!
 For example, your main agent could connect to external agents from other teams while also having its own child agents for specialized internal tasks.

 ## 🎯 Multi-agent architecture patterns